Home

 As a tetracyclic anti-depressant,

-although Plumb's Veterinary Drug Handbook says that it may cause orthostatic
+said that, Plumb's Veterinary Drug Handbook says that it may cause orthostatic

 It may increase cholesterol levels.
 Some members of my support group have